EdwinVW/dapr-workshop/Assignment06/step-by-step.md

 1. Add a new file in the `src/dapr/components` folder named `entrycam.yaml`.

-1. Open the file `src/dapr/components/entrycam.yaml` in VS Code.
+1. Open the file this file in VS Code.

 1. Paste this snippet into the file: